devdhawan2689/Spotify-Web-Player-Automation/README.md

 # Spotify-Web-Player-Automation
- A Python Program that Automates the Process of Logging On to www.spotify.com and adding music to the queue using Selenium Module.
+ A Python Program that Automates the Process for a user to Log On to www.spotify.com and add music to the queue using Selenium Module.